scionproto/scion/doc/control-plane.rst

   core AS that originated the PCB.
   As a result, a core AS's path database contains all down-segments registered by their direct or indirect customer ASes.

+In addition, if the AS is a core AS and if peering links are present, the control service adds an UP and a DOWN segment that contains only the AS itself along with all peering link metadata.

 Core Path-Segment Registration
 ------------------------------